b2bvic/vvr-portfolio/content/pages/blog/the-importance-of-water-on-humans-and-health.md

 ---
 type: PostLayout
-title: 'The Importance Of Water On Humans And Health'
+title: "The Importance Of Water On Humans And Health"
 colors: colors-a
-date: '2023-08-18'
+date: "2023-08-18"
 excerpt: >-
   #### Water is the cradle of life for every animal and plant on Earth; too often it is regarded as something that could be done away with or replaced....
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'The Importance Of Water On Humans And Health'
+metaTitle: "The Importance Of Water On Humans And Health"
-metaDescription: '#### Water is the cradle of life for every animal and plant on Earth; too often it is regarded as something that could be done away with or replaced....'
+metaDescription: "#### Water is the cradle of life for every animal and plant on Earth; too often it is regarded as something that could be done away with or replaced...."
 ---
 #### Water is the cradle of life for every animal and plant on Earth; too often it is regarded as something that could be done away with or replaced.

 We have reached a point in human history where many consider water as a natural resource that could be done away with.
 Governments and corporations no longer consider how much damage can be done to this precious resource.